 Applegreen's main presence as a major operator is in Ireland.

 Their restaurants used to consist of aCafé and Food to Go.
-The former became The Bakewell and the later became Freshii.
+The former became The Bakewell and the latter became Freshii.

 The optimistically-titled SuperStop is a consortium of Applegreen, TOP Oil and Pierse Contracting, with Applegreen being the most publicly active partner but the ownership split evenly between all three.
 SuperStop won the contract to design, build, finance, maintain and operate Ireland's first six motorway services from 2010 until at least 2035.
 After the first three of those opened, the rest were postponed indefinitely.